Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Analysis of the stochastic Hopf bifurcation

-We now turn to the spectral properties of the Markov semigroup of the SHE (\ref{eq:HopfSDEPolar}) and to the nature of the decay of correlations depending on the control parameter $\delta$ and for $\epsilon > 0$.
+We now turn to the spectral properties of the Markov semigroup of the SHE~\eqref{eq:HopfSDECart} and to the nature of the decay of correlations depending on the control parameter $\delta$ and $\kappa$ and for $\epsilon > 0$.
+In this case, recall that the diffusion operator,